eoghanmartin/VisualAid/README.md

 ####Equipment

 - Two web cams are set up to simulate a stereo camera.
-- Android smart phine used for application control and user haptic feedback.
+- Android smart phone used for application control and user haptic feedback.
-- Local machine used to host python server application and connect web cams.
+- Local machine used to host python server application.

 ##How to use